zowe/zowe-cli-secrets-for-kubernetes/packages/cli/README.md

 - Install the plug-in to Zowe CLI from an online registry or a local package.

-  Use this method when you want to install the plug-in quickly and start using it.
+  Use these methods when when you want to install the plug-in quickly and start using it.
 With this method, you secure your user IDs and passwords manually.

   For more information, see [Install Plug-ins from an Online Registry](https://docs.zowe.org/stable/user-guide/cli-installplugins.html#installing-plug-ins-from-an-online-registry) or [Install Plug-ins from a Local Package](https://docs.zowe.org/stable/user-guide/cli-installplugins.html#installing-plug-ins-from-a-local-package).